-Self-Funded Medical Plans
+How Self-Funded Medical Plans Work

--The solution to lowering employee benefits costs
+-A solution to lowering employee benefits costs

 A real case example and strategy from an insurance broker’s perspective.

-If you are the lucky person in charge of finding a solution to reducing the cost of employee benefits for your company, I have good news for you, you have found the solution, self funded medical plans.
+If you are the lucky person in charge of finding a solution to reducing the cost of employee benefits for your company, I have good news for you, you have found the solution, self-funded medical plans.

 Below is a real case example of how a transportation company in Houston managed to reduce healthcare costs using a self-funded plan.

-This health insurance cost reduction strategy works by restructuring the risk on the medical plan.
+This health insurance cost reduction strategy works by restructuring the risk on the medical claims.
 In essence, based on your employee census, the insurance carrier creates a customized cost structure where the employer pays for up to a specific amount in claims, called an Attachment Point.

 The self-funded medical plan below was implemented in September of 2022 for a 26-employee warehouse and transportation office in Houston.
 The “Employee-only” premium for this Houston business is $598.32, of which the employer must pay at least 50%.